PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 ```
 Hey XXX!

 Each quarter of the course, I'll be emailing you a progress report to ensure you have a written record of your performance.
 This one is for the XXX quarter.
-My apologies that it's a week late.

 THINGS YOU'RE DOING WELL